- 01 What Is Disk Cloning & Why Is It Necessary

-- The capacity of SSD doesn't match the HDD, no matter it's smaller or bigger, EaseUS Todo Backup can take it.
+- The capacity of the SSD doesn't match the HDD, no matter if it's smaller or bigger, EaseUS Todo Backup can take it.

 - It supports SSD 4K alignment, which is critical to make sure that the SSD performance won't be affected.

 - Functions are not limited to "Clone".
 It's a versatile Windows software featured with other practical functions, such as backup and recovery.